 Attendees at the presentation of WGH Spain at the Caixafòrum Macaya in Barcelona.
 Photo: ANDES Agency.

-Click here to view the photo story From going door-to-door testing children for malaria to analysing the impact of new...Research, Malaria Elimination 23.12.2022
+Click here to view the photo story From going door-to-door testing children for malaria to analysing the impact of new strategies...Research, Malaria Elimination 23.12.2022

 25 November: On the International Day for the Elimination of Violence Against Women, We Stand in Sisterhood and Solidarity With the Women of Iran